Greek battleship Lemnos: Design

-The ship's main armored belt was 7 to 9 in thick and, reduced to 4 to 7 in on either end.
-This amounted to a two-inch reduction compared to the Connecticuts.
+The ship's main armored belt was 7 to 9 in thick, reducing to 4 to 7 in on either end, two inches less than the Connecticuts.
 The main battery gun turrets had 12 in thick faces, mounted atop 10 in barbettes.
 Her secondary battery was protected by 7 in side armor.
 The forward conning tower had 9 in thick sides.